 Parcel Number(s) 420010001 and 420010002

 Street San Pablo Dam Rd. near Pitt Way

 Site Size (acres) 1.58 acres total; 420010001: 0.39 acres and 420010002: 1.19 acres

 Community El Sobrante

 Current General Plan Commercial

 Current Zoning Area Wide Planned Unit

 Rezoning or Change to Land Use Required?
 Yes

 Proposed General Plan Land Use Mixed Use - 0 to 30

 Proposed Zoning M-30

 Vacant or Non-Vacant One parcel vacant and the other non-vacant

 Proposed Density (units per acre) 0 to 30

-Realistic Units 39 lower-income units
+Realistic Units 1639 lower-income units

 Existing residential units on site 0

 Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.

 Both parcels have the same owner.
 Mostly vacant site with a vacant boarded up old gas station site on the street.
 San Pablo Creek runs across the back end of the site so no development would occur in that area.
+Units assigned to this site are based on a developable portion of the site that doesn't include the riparian area.